opencomputeproject/onie/docs/design-spec/x86_kernel.rst

                                                              compile when the platform is selected.
 ======================================================       =======

-What needs to go into the platform specific kernel files varies from platform to platform.
+What needs to go into the platform-specific kernel files varies from platform to platform.
 Some common reasons for adding platform specific kernel code:

-- Special reset sequence.
-Perhaps requiring access to a specific CPLD.
+- Special reset sequence, perhaps requiring access to a specific CPLD.

-- Mapping GPIO lines to specific things, like i2c muxes or front panel LEDs.
+- Mapping GPIO lines to specific things, like I2C multiplexers or front panel LEDs.

-The resulting stg kernel patches are stored in the ``$MACHINE/kernel`` directory.
+The resulting ``stg`` kernel patches are stored in the ``$MACHINE/kernel`` directory.
 Patches placed here will automatically be applied by the build system.

-See the :ref:`creating_stg_patches` section for information about how to create stg patches.
+See the :ref:`creating_stg_patches` section for information about how to create ``stg`` patches.

 Board EEPROM Access -- onie-syseeprom
 =====================================